spryker/spryker-docs/docs/pbc/all/tax-management/202311.0/base-shop/third-party-integrations/vertex/vertex.md

 ![vertex-hero](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/tax-management/vertex/vertex.md/vertex-hero.png)

-*Vertex O Series* does automatic, near real time taxes calculation at the point of purchase while accounting for the following:
+The Spryker Vertex app, constructed on the basis of the *Vertex O Series* software, performs automatic, near-real-time taxes calculation at the point of purchase while accounting for the following:

 * Tax rates in each state, county, and city.
 * Laws, rules, and jurisdiction boundaries.
 * Special circumstances like tax holidays and product exemptions.

-For more information, see the [Vertex O Series website](https://www.vertexinc.com/solutions/products/vertex-indirect-tax-o-series).
+For more information about how Vertex calculates taxes, see the [Vertex O Series website](https://www.vertexinc.com/solutions/products/vertex-indirect-tax-o-series).

 The Spryker Vertex app offers the following features that are worth considering when comparing it to the default Spryker [Tax Management capability](/docs/pbc/all/tax-management/{{page.version}}/tax-management.html) or the [Avalara integration](/docs/pbc/all/tax-management/{{page.versoin}}/base-shop/third-party-integrations/avalara/avalara.html):